karmabum/ares-prompts-plugin/README.md

 # Overview
 This plugin has two functions: It outputs a short list of random RP prompts and uses the same list to create a roleplay BINGO card.

-Using the `prompts [#]` command, players can see a list of random RP prompts, up to [#} (default is 5).
+Using the `prompts [#]` command, players can see a list of random RP prompts, up to [#] (default is 5).
 Using the `bingo` command, they can create a copy-paste friendly BINGO sheet.

-This plugin is designed to work with the webportal and has a couple of additional steps to complete that functionality.
+This plugin is designed to work with the webportal.
+You will need to update your custom-routes.js to activate the bingo and prompts pages.

 # Installation